jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /fda.png

 So here's why I'm optimistic.
-In the last five years, the FDA has begun to recognize both the rapid pace of innovation, and the potential benefits and risks to public health posed by digital therapeutics.
+In the last five years, the FDA has recognized both the potential benefits and risks to public health posed by digital therapeutics.
 In response, the FDA has now clarified that it intends to regulate software, including mobile apps, as it does other medical devices if the purpose of that software is to prevent, manage, or treat disease.  <!--awkward?-->

 This means that the FDA now evaluates the effectiveness and risks, including privacy risks, of digital therapeutics before clearing them for use with patients.
-It also continues to monitor benefits and risks associated with these apps real-world performance after clearance.

 These FDA policy changes are huge and they begin to situate digital therapeutics squarely within healthcare, where privacy protections have been considered paramount.

 This FDA guidance was also designed to provide the clarity and predictability necessary to stimulate further development, innovation, and investment in digital therapeutics.

 And, in fact, the FDA has already followed through and recently cleared two new digital therapeutics to help people manage and treat substance use disorders.